 The acting for Romeo and Juliet was okay for the most part, except during the balcony scene where Juliet clearly feigns surprise.
-I’m not sure if it their emotions were sometimes purposefully supposed to be theatrical or not, but they did seem a bit “feigned.”
+I’m not sure if their emotions were sometimes purposefully theatrical or not, but they did seem a bit “feigned.”
 The fight scene with Tybalt was good, but in the end, the fight with Paris seemed rather sloppy, clumsy, and slow.
 Perhaps it was meant to show that Romeo really wasn’t in the “mood” to fight because of the grief that he was overcome with after finding out that Juliet was “dead.”
 Either way, it did look slow and clumsy.

 Lastly, the parts that I LOVED the most were the last two scenes at the end of the movie.
 Romeo and Juliet is a classic tragedy about the love of two people and I feel that the last two scenes were remarkably beautiful and they brought tears to my eyes.
 I love the final shot of Juliet and Romeo together as they were discovered by the Friar Laurence and the Guard, it was breathtakingly beautiful and captured the emotion that I was really longing and looking for this entire movie.